The-Archivists-UNR/UNRSeniorProjects2024Group7/people.md

 - implemented audio manager and pause feature.
 - created opening cutscene for SpellBound.
 - created collectibles system + artwork.
-- drew the artwork for temporary powerups.
+- drew the artwork for Items.